TroyAlford/react-jsx-parser/README.md

   // by default, removes all <script> tags
   blacklistedTags:  ['script'],

-  components:       [], // there are no default components that are bound
+  components: [], // no default components are bound
-  jsx:              '', // if omitted, the jsx binding will default to an empty string }
+  jsx:        '',
+}
 ```